-Children demonstrate high levels of engagement in activities; developing their speaking and listening skills and are able to communicate well to both adults and children.
+Children demonstrate high levels of engagement in activities, developing their speaking and listening skills and communicate well to both adults and children.
 They become independent learners and have the ability to regulate and manage their emotions.
 Children develop skills across all areas of the EYFS curriculum.

-Children develop a wider sense of the world around them and can draw on these experiences during interactions with others and link this to new learning.
-They enjoy a range of experiences and develop vocabulary needed for them to be successful as they progress through our school and for later life.
-Children can apply their knowledge to a range of situations making links and explaining their ideas and understanding.
+Children have developed a wider sense of the world around them and can draw on these experiences during interactions with others and link this to new learning.
+They have enjoyed a range of experiences and vocabulary needed for them to be successful as they progress through our school and for later life.
+Children develop their characteristics of learning and can apply their Early Years Foundation Stage Policy knowledge to a range of situations making links and explaining their ideas and understanding.
 Children are confident to take risks and discuss their successes and failures with adults, drawing on their experiences to improve or adjust what they are doing.
 From their own starting points; children will make excellent social, emotional and academic progress, developing a sense of themselves so that they are well prepared for Key Stage 1.